Annual Remittance Basis Charge (“RBC”) Print

-There is a de-minimis limit where if the unremitted overseas income and gains are less than £2,000 in any year, the remittance basis automatically applies, and the above allowances are not withdrawn.
-There is some scope for tax-planning here, albeit on a minor scale:
+There is a de-minimis limit where the unremitted overseas income and gains are less than £2,000 in any year, the remittance basis automatically applies, and the above allowances are not withdrawn.
+There is some scope for tax-planning here, albeit on a minor scale.

-In the event that the individual pays the remittance basis charge he will have the choice of treating the payment as income tax, or capital gains tax (“CGT”), or a mixture of both.
+In the event that the individual pays the RBC he will have the choice of treating the payment as income tax, or CGT, or a mixture of both.
 The unremitted income or gains on which the tax is paid will not be taxed again if and when it is remitted to the UK.
-This is discussed below in the section titled “Nominated Account”
+This is discussed below in the section titled “Nominated Account”.

-HMRC state that payment of the remittance basis charge may be made out of overseas income in one or more amounts.
-It appears that they are also content that payments on account made from UK funds may subsequently be replaced with a payment of the whole amount of the remittance basis charge from untaxed foreign income at a later date.
+HMRC state that payment of the RBC may be made out of overseas income in one or more amounts.
+It appears that they are also content that payments on account made from UK funds may subsequently be replaced with a payment of the whole amount of the RBC from untaxed foreign income at a later date.
 This may produce a repayment of the original tax paid out of UK income or gains.